PEM Electrolyzer Manufacturer for Green Hydrogen Systems

-A PEM electrolyzer must do more than split water.
-It must match your hydrogen demand, purity target, output pressure, water quality, power profile, control architecture, and site conditions.
-Poor system sizing or weak integration can increase energy cost, shorten stack life, and create commissioning risk.
+A PEM electrolyzer must be matched to hydrogen output, purity target, outlet pressure, water quality, power profile, control architecture, utilities, and site conditions.
+Proper system sizing and integration help improve efficiency, stack stability, commissioning reliability, and long-term operating performance.

-Hele Titanium engineers PEM electrolyzer systems and stacks around your application, capacity, hydrogen purity, pressure, operating profile, utilities, BoP requirements, automation, and compliance needs.
+Hele Titanium engineers PEM electrolyzer systems and stacks around your application, capacity, hydrogen purity, pressure, operating profile, BoP requirements, automation, and documentation needs.

 Hydrogen Output & Purity

-Production capacity, purity grade, drying, purification, and downstream use determine the system architecture.
+Production capacity, purity grade, drying, purification, and downstream use help define the system architecture.

 Efficiency & Energy Cost

-Stack design, current density, temperature, pressure, and power electronics directly affect kWh per kg H₂.
+Stack design, current density, temperature, pressure, and power electronics affect energy consumption per kg H₂.

 Water & Utility Integration